-On Fortune's "100 Best Companies to Work For" list in 2011, Deloitte is the best of 100 when it comes to telecommuting--with 86 percent of its workers telecommuting for at least 20 percent of the work week.
-And it appears on my list of Top Telecommuting Companies as well.
+On Fortune's "100 Best Companies to Work For" list in 2011, Deloitte is the best of 100 when it comes to telecommuting—with 86 percent of its workers telecommuting for at least 20 percent of the work week.
+And it appears on the list of Top Telecommuting Companies as well.
 The company actively recruits veterans and has special mentoring programs and training for vets.

-Though GE has won praise for being military friendly and it does have some telecommuting options, these work-at-home options are mostly limited to the GE Retail Finance division, which hires "client services representatives" in home call center jobs.
+Though GE has won praise for being military friendly and it does have some telecommuting options, these work-at-home options are mostly limited to the GE Retail Finance division, which hires "client services representatives" in home-based call center jobs.
 Other divisions within the company may support telecommuting, but they do not actively recruit for work at home jobs.
-Read more about GE's programs for veterans.

 Military Friendly Accolades:

 - G.I.
 Jobs 100 Most Military Friendly Employers

 - Military Times Edge Best for Vets: Employers 2011

 This large insurance company hires underwriters and controls analysts for work from home positions.
 However, the company also has flexible workplace options (including telework) for other employees as well.
 (Use "work from home" as a keyword in the employment database.)
 Metlife actively recruits veterans and has a military spouse hiring program.
 It pays full differential pay for activated reservists for one year.

 Coming in at #53 of G.I.
 Jobs 100 Most Military Friendly Employers, U-Haul, which was founded by a Navy vet right after World War II, operates in all 50 states and has employment opportunities for retail store managers, vehicle repair technicians, computer support technicians, and route managers.
 However, when it comes to work-at-home jobs, the positions are in the company's call center.
 Work at home call center agents take incoming calls from customers.
 Representatives answer general questions, take reservation and/or provide roadside assistance.
 Training for new employees is paid.